Editor’s note: This blog post was last updated on by

-Tech loving cruisers welcomed exciting new this week with the announcement that Carnival will be decking out its fleet with fast wireless networks.
+Tech loving cruisers welcomed exciting news this week with the announcement that Carnival will be decking out its fleet with fast wireless networks.
 The state-of-the-art system will offer guests at sea connectivity that’s faster and more reliable than ever before.

 A huge investment for the world’s largest cruise line

-According to Carnival representatives the all-new Wi-Fi system will cost a cool US$10 million.
+According to Carnival representatives, the all-new Wi-Fi system will cost a cool US$10 million.
 This investment covers the line’s 101 vessels and is set to significantly boost the bottom line of the biggest cruise operator on the planet.

 A seamless transition

-In classic Carnival style the line’s transition to the new technology will be quick and flawless.
+In classic Carnival style, the line’s transition to the new technology will be quick and flawless.
 The result will be an internet connection that’s a huge 10 times faster than the line’s original system.
-This brings the service up to par with the sort of high speed efficiency that passengers enjoy in their very own homes.
+This brings the service up to par with the sort of high-speed efficiency that passengers enjoy in their very own homes.

 Ramon Millan, Carnival’s global chief information officer explains, “What we have developed more than the antennas and the satellites is the capability to be able to switch from one technology to another smoothly.”

 This commitment to bringing cruising into the 21st century is a fantastic opportunity for Carnival to offer its passengers exceptional onboard facilities.
 Experts maintain that high-speed Wi-Fi is also a valuable marketing tool that will make the line particularly appealing to holidaymakers determined to stay connected throughout their trip.
 The ultra-fast connection will allow passengers to share their holiday experiences in real-time, from video and photo uploads to social media updates and Skype calls.

 “When you look at consumers today there is an expectation that they’re going to be always connected … whether that is sharing photos with friends or keeping tabs on colleagues while they’re on vacation,” explains Jamie Cash, senior vice president of technology for cruise travel company World Travel Holdings